 If you purchase ordinary shares in this offering, you will pay more for your ordinary shares than the amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately \$6.33 per ordinary share (assuming no exercise of outstanding share options), representing the difference between the net tangible book value per share of our ordinary shares as of March 26, 2010 (after giving effect to this offering) and the assumed initial public offering price per share of \$13.00 (the mid-point of the estimated public offering price range shown on the cover page of this prospectus).
+As a result, you will experience immediate and substantial dilution of approximately \$3.57 per ordinary share (assuming no exercise of outstanding share options), representing the difference between the net tangible book value per share of our ordinary shares as of March 26, 2010 (after giving effect to this offering) and the initial public offering price per share of \$10.00.
 In addition, you will experience further dilution to the extent that our ordinary shares are issued upon the exercise of share options.
 All of our ordinary shares issuable upon the exercise of currently outstanding share options will be issued at a purchase price that is less than the initial public offering price per share in this offering.
 See "Dilution" for a more complete description of how the value of your investment in our ordinary shares will be diluted upon the completion of this offering.